Skip to main content

 Yes - children may stay at school or childcare until the end of the day but cannot return until after they have had the first treatment.
 Keep the area covered for the first 3 days if participating in activities with person-to-person contact.

-Croup, RSV (Respiratory Syncytial Virus)
+COVID-19, influenza, RSV (Respiratory Syncytial Virus)

-Yes - Children and staff should remain out of school or childcare until they are fever-free for 24 hours without the use of fever-reducing medications and other symptoms that have been improving for 24 hours.
+Yes - Children and staff should remain out of school or child care until they are fever-free for 24 hours without the use of fever-reducing medications and other symptoms have been

-Yes – Children and staff can return to school once they are no longer contagious (see Infectious Disease Guidelines).
+Other Vaccine-Preventable Diseases Measles, Mumps, Rubella (German Measles), Pertussis (Whooping Cough) Yes – Children and staff can return to school once they are no longer contagious (see Infectious Disease Guidelines).
 Public health consultation may be necessary.

 Yeast Infections